 Your health and your knowledge are your best investment.
 Keep investing to gain best results.

-Indian stock market is as sentimental as Indians themselves are.
+Indian stock market is as sentimental as Indians themselves.
 Even a small negative news can cause huge panic in market.
 Big players and well-informed investors exit at high price immediately and buy shares at low price later.
 Whereas, small investors who want to make one time investment and become rich in short span of time mostly suffer losses.
 One very important fact about share market is that, it is a zero sum game.
 Your loss is someone else’s profit.
-Those who buy shares based on speculations mostly lose money.
+Those who buy shares based on reccomondations and speculations mostly lose money.
+If you do not know much about share market, it is better to invest through mutual funds which are managed by fund managers.

-Presently, any passive investment does not yield more than 10% profit in India.
-Property rates are going down, rental income is between 5 to 8% maximum and interest rate on FD are between to 7 to 8%.
+In long term, any passive investment does not yield more than 9% profit in India.
+Property rates are going down, maximum rental income is between 5 to 8% and interest rate on FD are between to 5 to 8%.
 However, share market is booming from last 10 years.
-Share market can give you higher profit or loss.
+Share market can give you better profit if you invest smartly.

-To minimize risk and to gain more than 10% return, Mutual funds are good investment in long term.
+To minimize risk and to gain more than 10% return (subject to market risk), Mutual funds are good investment for the long term.
 They restrict your losses within a narrow band.
 For low risk and low return of 8% to 12%, you can invest in mix funds known as balanced funds (debt +equity).
 If you are willing to take moderate risk, and want better returns (if market does not crash abruptly), opt for large and midcap or Multi-cap equity funds.
+In multicap funds, fund manager has more freedom to choose shares from different catagory.
+However, recently SEBI has restricted this freedon by making it compulsory for each multicap fund to have 33% exposure in small cap and 33% in mid caps.
 Small cap equity funds are associated with high risk and high return.
-It is better to avoid pure small cap fund.
+It is better to avoid pure small cap fund in short term investment.

 If you want to avoid high expense ratio, always buy direct mutual funds.
 Regular funds always have around 1% higher expense ratio, which can cost you huge amount of money in long term.
 In addition, direct Index funds are even better having expense ratio around 0.5% or even lesser.